OrahKokos/coinpayments/README.md

 ```

 - `short` - If set to `1`, the response won't include the full coin names and number of confirms needed to save bandwidth. (default `0`)
-- `accepted` - If set to `1`, the response will include only those coins which are enabled for acceptance on your Coin Acceptance Page. (default `0`)
+- `accepted` - If set to `2`, the response will include only those coins which are enabled for acceptance on your Coin Acceptance Page, plus all fiat coins (default `0`).
+Check the [official documentation](https://www.coinpayments.net/apidoc-rates) for other values.

 **Example Response from server**